Jasig/SSP-Platform/docs/docs-readme.txt

 Hey!
 Where's the documentation?

+SSP is documented in it's wiki: https://wiki.jasig.org/display/SSP/Home

-uPortal is documented in its wiki and its manual, not here in source control.
+SSP-Platform is based on uPortal which is documented in its wiki and its manual, not here in source control.

 uPortal manual:
 http://www.ja-sig.org/wiki/display/UPM31/Home